mmfausnaugh/tica/README.md

 ## Quick Start

-The work horse script for calibrating reaw TESS data is `bin/tica-cal-ccd2ccd`.
+The workhorse script for calibrating reaw TESS data is `bin/tica-cal-ccd2ccd`.
 This script is installed by default, and can be run with `--help` to  see an explanation of the options available.

 An example bash script to run tica on raw FFIs downloaded from MAST is in `bin/tica-calibrate-spoc`.
 A help option is also available, but fundamentally the user inputs the location of the FFIs and the location of the calilbration models: